ning-wang1/ning-wang1.github.io/_pages/about.md

 ## News
+-Ning will serve on the TPC of IEEE INFOCOM 2025 and IEEE MILCOM 2025 (May 2024)

+-Ning will serve as a TPC member for AACD co-located with ACM CCS 2024 (May 2024)

+-Ning will serve as a TPC member for WiseML 2024 in conjunction with ACM WiSec 2024 (Feb 2024)

 -Our paper MINDFL: Mitigating the Impact of Imbalanced and Noisy-Labeled Data in Federated Learning With Quality and Fairness-Aware Client Selection,' is accepted by IEEE Military Communications Conference (MILCOM 2023).
 (Aug.
 2023) [pdf](http://ning-wang1.github.io/files/MINDFL.pdf)

+-Ning will serve as a TPC member for ACM Workshop on Moving Target Defense (MTD) 23 co-located with ACM Conference on Computer and Communications (CCS) 23 (June 2023)

 -Our paper Squeezing More Utility via Adaptive Clipping on Deferentially Private Gradients in Federated Meta-Learning is accepted by The Annual Computer Security Applications Conference (ACSAC 2022).
 (Sep.
 2022) [pdf](http://ning-wang1.github.io/files/dp.pdf) [code](https://github.com/ning-wang1/DPFedMeta)